Rozella M. Schlotfeldt: Career

 Immediately following her graduation from the University of Iowa, Schlotfeldt was hired by University of Iowa Hospitals as a maternity staff nurse.
 In 1936, she took the position as staff and head nurse of the Veterans' Hospital in Des Moines, Iowa.
 Following that position, Schlotfeldt, became an instructor and supervisor of maternity nursing at the University of Iowa Hospitals.

 Leaving the hospital setting, Schlotfeldt went and worked in the Army Nurse Corps during World War II where she served in England, France, and Austria.
-Following the war, she became an assistant professor at the University of Colorado.
+Following the war, she became an assistant professor at the University of Colorado College of Nursing.

 However, she did not get much teaching time, so she moved on to Wayne State University.
 There, she was an assistant professor until 1955, where she left to work on her Ph.D.
 After she finished her Ph.D, Schlotfeldt returned to Wayne State University as an associate dean of research.

 A few years later, in 1960, Schlotfeldt moved on to become the dean of the Frances Payne Bolton School of Nursing at Case Western Reserve University.
 While serving as dean, Schlotfeldt created the collaboration model of nursing where she combined clinical learning with lectures to ensure the best education of incoming nurses.
 This collaboration model is still in use today between the Frances Payne Bolton School and University Hospitals of Cleveland.
 She remained there until she retired as dean in 1972, but continued her career as a professor for nursing students until 1982.

 Shortly after she was appointed to dean of the Frances Payne Bolton School, Schlotfeldt joined the task force to pass the 1964 Nurse Training Act.
 While at Case Western Reserve University, Schlotfeldt also served as a special consultant to the Surgeon General's Advisory Group on Nursing from 1961 to 1963.
 From 1967 to 1974, Schlotfeldt served on the board for the Walter Reed Army Institute for Nursing Research.
 Shortly before her retirement, she was the president of the Ohio Board of Nursing Education and Nurse Registration.

 In 1971, Schlotfeldt was elected to the Institute of Medicine for the National Academy of Sciences.

 Throughout the years, Schlotfeldt was a visiting professor at various universities including, Indiana University, University of Texas-Austin, University of Alabama-Birmingham, University of San Diego, Rutgers University, and University of Pennsylvania.

 Furthermore, Schlotfeldt served as president on the American Nurses Association Study Committee as well as the American Academy of Nursing.
 Schlotfeldt also co-founded the Midwest Nursing Research Society (known today as the Midwest Alliance in Nursing) and was a member on the Council of Nurses.
 Schlotfeldt also served as the first nurse on the Council and Executive Committee of the Institute of Medicine.